 Simple User Guide: Relates to all our models

-TOP TIPS For Riding – Please keep practicing …… trikes need practice on flat ground until you get your confidence.
+TOP TIPS For Riding: Please keep practicing!
+Trikes need practice on flat ground until you get your confidence.
 They will not tip and the art of trike riding is to remember not to lean but to steer.
-Dont jerk arms around and steer smooth and slow, you only need to gently pedal for pedal assist to work…Once you get the hang of them you will have years of happy safe cycling!
+Don’t jerk your arms around and steer smooth and slow, you only need to gently pedal for pedal assistance to begin working.
+Once you get the hang of them you will have years of happy safe cycling!
 THEY ARE GREAT FUN!!!

 IMPORTANT CHECK-LIST: BEFORE YOUR FIRST RIDE, YOU MUST CHECK THE FOLLOWING ITEMS…

 Ensure the tricycle is correctly assembled.
 Check that the handlebars, wheels, pedals and saddle are secure.

 If you have not already done so, adjust the handlebar and saddle height to suit.

 Check that you know how the gears and brakes operate.

 Check all nuts are bolts are tight and none have become loose in transit.